Taser: Russia

-Saudi Arabia
+United Arab Emirates

 Tasers are classified as weapons under Federal Law No. 3 of 2009, and therefore require a valid license to own or import.

-UK
+United Kingdom

-Tasers have been in use by Britain police forces since 2001, 2002, and 2003, and they require 18 hours of initial training, followed by six hours of annual top-up training, in order for a police officer to be allowed to carry and use one.
-Members of the general public are not allowed to own tasers, with possession or sale of a taser punishable by up to 10 years in prison.
-As of September 2019, 30,548 (19%) of police officers were trained to use tasers.
-Tasers were used 23,000 times from March 2018 to March 2019, compared to only 10,000 times in 2013.
-In March 2020, extra funding was provided to purchase devices to allow more than 8,000 extra British police officers to carry a taser.
+Tasers have been in use by UK police forces since 2001, and they require 18 hours of initial training, followed by six hours of annual top-up training, in order for a police officer to be allowed to carry and use one.
+Members of the general public are not allowed to own Tasers, with possession or sale of a Taser punishable by up to 10 years in prison.
+As of September 2019, 30,548 (19%) of police officers were trained to use Tasers.
+Tasers were deployed 23,000 times from March 2018 to March 2019, compared to only 10,000 times in 2013; however the UK police definition of "deployed" means that the weapon has been drawn; in the majority of cases it will not have been fired.
+In March 2020, extra funding was provided to purchase devices to allow more than 8,000 extra British police officers to carry a Taser.

-Use on Children
+Use on children and the elderly

+There has been considerable controversy over the use of Taser devices on children and in schools.

+Criminal use

+The earliest known case of a taser being used on a child was on June 10, 1991, when one was used to incapacitate an 11-year-old girl in order to kidnap her.
+According to Jaycee Dugard, whenever she tried to escape, her kidnapper threatened to use the taser again.